 Burdwood Group Islands Broughton Archipelago Photo: Kim Walker

 Telegraph Cove is a former fishing and cannery village that has become a base for eco-tourism where thousands of visitors travel to each year.
-Nestled in a sheltered inlet on Johnstone Strait near the famous Broughton Archipelago, Telegraph Cove is all about stunning scenery no matter where you look.
+Nestled in a sheltered inlet on Johnstone Strait near the famous Broughton Archipelago on the eastern shore of North Vancouver Island, Telegraph Cove is all about stunning scenery no matter where you look.
 Whale watching tours operate throughout the summer and grizzly bear trips head out from here to Knight Inlet and the Great Bear Rainforest.
 Kayaking, fishing, hiking and scuba diving are some of the popular outdoor activities.
 Visit the Whale Interpretive Centre where you can view an invertebrate Aquarium, enjoy a “kids corner” of activities, and view articulated skeletons and other displays.

 In 1912, Telegraph Cove was a one room telegraph station and the northern terminus of a telegraph line that began in Campbell River and stretched from tree to tree along Vancouver Island’s east coast.
 The father of community pioneer Fred Wastell purchased most of the land around the cove.
 Together with Japanese investors, he established a salmon saltery and a sawmill.
 Many of the buildings of the day were built over the water on stilts and connected by a boardwalk.